-Frank Lloyd Wright came into the picture of The Rookery as a young architectural assistant who was working with the competing firm of Adler and Sullivan when The Rookery was constructed.
-Burnham, one of the builders of The Rookery, was a friend of Edward C. Waller, who was a patron of Wright; Waller also managed The Rookery once it was built and conducting business.
+Frank Lloyd Wright came into the picture of The Rookery as a young architectural assistant working with the competing firm of Adler and Sullivan when The Rookery was constructed.
+Burnham, one of the builders of The Rookery, was a friend of Edward C. Waller, who was a patron of Wright; Waller also managed The Rookery once it was built and conducted business.
 Wright even had his own offices in The Rookery from 1898 to 1899.
 He was connected to The Rookery through personal relationships from the beginning.

 Wright’s re-design of the lobby of The Rookery is the only work he ever did on any building within the boundaries of downtown Chicago.
 This is one of several important things that makes The Rookery special.

-Wright’s assistant, William Drummond, did the second of the three major renovations of The Rookery, which he completed in 1931.
+Wright’s assistant, William Drummond, did the second of the three significant renovations of The Rookery, which he completed in 1931.
 Drummond modernized much of the interior of the building, adding new elevators and Art Deco detailing.
-The third renovation was done in 1992, and was really a restoration, bringing the building back to much of its original glory, including opening up later additions that had obscured much of Wright’s original re-design work in the lobby.
+The third renovation was done in 1992 and was a restoration, bringing the building back to much of its original glory, including opening up later additions that had obscured much of Wright’s original re-design work in the lobby.
 The lobby at The Rookery is now highly recognizable as a Frank Lloyd Wright design.

 Because The Rookery is so associated with Frank Lloyd Wright, the Frank Lloyd Wright Trust gives tours of the inside of the building each weekday.
 The Chicago Architecture Foundation also gives tours of The Rookery, usually twice a month, though their schedule is subject to change.

 The Rookery is one of the most recognizable buildings in Chicago thanks to Wright and has made its way into representations in popular culture.
-As an example, it was featured in the film Home Alone II: Lost in New York, where the exterior of the building and one of its lower floors were shown as the Duncan’s Toy Chest store.
-It was also featured in the film The Untouchables, being presented in that film as the police headquarters where Eliot Ness worked.
+For example, it was featured in the film Home Alone II: Lost in New York, where the exterior of the building and one of its lower floors were shown as the Duncan’s Toy Chest store.
+It was also featured in the film The Untouchables, presented in that film as the police headquarters where Eliot Ness worked.
 In addition to these movie appearances, The Rookery appears in Frank Norris’s novel, The Pit, as the place where fictional financial speculator Curtis Jadwin has his office.